 At Southwood Primary School

 Pupils are taught using a range of well-known software including Word, PowerPoint and Excel as well as a range of online programming software such as Scratch and resources like BeeBots.
 This software enables children to be taught effective computing skills in word process and formula writing alongside more specific skills in coding and programming.
 Teachers use the ‘Teach Computing Curriculum’ scheme, published by NCCE, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
-We have sets of laptops along with iPads based in each class within Year 2,4,5 and 6.
-These iPads are shared across the school when needed for computing and integrating across the curriculum.
+We have sets of laptops along with iPads based in each class within Year 2,3,4,5 and 6.
+These iPads are shared across the school when needed for computing and integrating through the curriculum.
 We have a range of laptops and iPads to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as explicit computing lessons.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.
 It shows the children that they are able to use resources and software for different purposes.

 Children have access to the Internet when permission has been given and is taught how to use it appropriately along with how search engines and websites operate.
 Internet safety is taught regularly at an age-appropriate level and forms the basis within our computing curriculum.
 Children are also taught about vocabulary linked to computing and key skills for life including touch-typing and a range of software.
 Computing is also cross-curricular (when appropriate), progressing children's learning in all areas of the curriculum.